collocations.org

 accepted, established, long-standing, old, traditional, well-established

-normal, standard, usual | polite
+normal, standard, usual

 Her work refuses any concession to polite conventions of ‘good taste’.

-arbitrary | rigid, strict | cultural, legal, social
+cultural, legal, social

 the rigid social conventions of Victorian Britain

-dramatic, fictional, literary, narrative, operatic, poetic
+artistic, cinematic, comic, dramatic, journalistic, literary, narrative, operatic, poetic

-The novel refuses to conform to the narrative conventions of 19th century realism.
+The novel refuses to conform to the narrative conventions of 19th-century realism.

 set

-VERB + CONVENTION
+VERB + convention

 adhere to, conform to, follow, keep to, observe

-They followed the Greek convention of pinning gifts of money to the bride''s dress.
+They followed the Greek convention of pinning gifts of money to the bride's dress.

-She knew that she had broken an important social convention. | He had the freedom of spirit to cut through convention. | No young politician can afford to flout convention in this way.
+No young politician can afford to flout convention in this way.

-CONVENTION + VERB
+convention + VERB

 demand sth, dictate sth